NIH-NCPI/ncpi-fhir-ig/input/pagecontent/tabular.md

 For Questionnaires, the study should define a Questionnaire resource for each table.
 Each row in each of those tables is represented as a QuestionnaireResponse.
 Those responses link back to the appropriate Questionnaire by way of the response's Questionnaire property and the individual values link back to the Questionnaire's item using a common linkId.

 ### Relevant Artifacts
+In addition to reliance upon the terminologies from the Data Dictionary portions of the [study metadata](study_metadata.html), there are three resources that are primarily used to represent raw (source) data: [Observation](https://hl7.org/fhir/observation.html) and [Questionnaires](https://hl7.org/fhir/questionnaire.html) with [QuestionnaireResponses](https://hl7.org/fhir/questionnaireresponse.html).

+Out of the box, the Observations provide a bit more utility thanks to the searchability within those components.